-European Partners Fund - OPEN Support is available for Imperial academics to initiate and pursue collaborations with European colleagues and ideally to lead to new science and to future applications for external funding, for example H2020.
+- European Partners Fund - CLOSED Support is available for Imperial academics to initiate and pursue collaborations with European colleagues and ideally to lead to new science and to future applications for external funding, for example H2020.
 Please refer to the European Partners call document (pdf) for further details of this opportunity and complete the European Partners Application Form (word).
-Deadline for applications is 12pm (noon) Tuesday 30 April 2019.
+Deadline for applications was 12pm (noon) Tuesday 30 April 2019.

 Global Engagements (PDF) - Support is available for collaborative international activities that enable the cross-border pooling of research capabilities - CLOSED.
 Results from previous rounds are now available.

 MIT-Imperial Seed Fund – CLOSED The MIT-Imperial College London Seed Fund call for 2018 will have a regional focus on Africa, and will promote early-stage collaboration between faculty and researchers at MIT, Imperial College London and institutions in Africa.
 The Fund aims to help kick-start early-stage, risky and ‘blue skies’ research ideas that might not otherwise be pursued.
 The Fund will support early-stage collaboration among academics, researchers and students by facilitating exchange between participating research groups through provision of grants to cover travel, workshops, meetings, hackathons, networks and other activities to explore research directions.
 Deadline for applications is 17 September 2019 (23.59 Boston, USA time).
 Further detail can be found here.
 For queries please contact email@example.com

 - EPSRC Capital Award Emphasising Support for Early Career Researchers - CLOSED, Wednesday 19 September 2018.
 The College launched an internal competition to allocate this institutional grant.
 Funding was available to provide capital equipment to support high quality and ambitious research.
 Applicants had to be early career academics who are lecturers at the time of application.
 Candidates are invited to apply for between £25k and £100k per application.
 Costs for operating and maintaining equipment are not eligible, therefore the support of the Head of Department was essential.
 Results from previous rounds are now available.